cryptonote-labs/monero-site/forum-funding-system/proposals/official-qt-gui.md

 ### What will be done?

 Initially, the hours that are funded will be used to complete the official GUI, of which the sneak peaks have been around for a while now -> https://imgur.com/a/ERheR.
 In addition, one of the goals is to make the architecture such that it will be fairly easy allow plugins.
-For example, this architecture will allow xmr.to to be plugged into the GUI such that you can pay every Bitcoin address from your Monero (GUI) wallet.
+For example, this architecture will allow xmr.to to be plugged into the GUI such that you can pay every Bitcoin address from your Masari Supreme (GUI) wallet.
 Another goal is to make the GUI portable to smartphones.
 The hours that remain after having completed the GUI will be used to work on other features.
 There should be a better estimate of hours needed to complete the GUI once the work really has started.

 This is going to be a lot of work as we want to have a really flexible UI with a great plugin architecture and useability that is lacking all current cryptocurrency GUIs.